-Quick and delicious: spicy and tender baked pork chops and potatoes – a perfect sheet pan meal after a long and busy day.
+Baked pork chops and potatoes – a perfect sheet pan meal after a long and busy day.
 A super easy recipe for baking pork chops in the oven.
-Rub them with spices, bake them together with potatoes and onions and enjoy.
+Rub them with spices, and bake together with potatoes and onions.

 Which pork chops to use?

-- I definitely prefer bone-in pork chops to make these baked pork chops with potoatoes.
+- I definitely prefer bone-in pork chops to make this recipe.

-- I have tried it with boneless pork chops as well and I think that the bone-in version is superior.
-Boneless pork chops tend to become drier, while bone-in pork chops remain juicy and nice.
+- I've tried it with boneless chops as well and I think that the bone-in version is superior.
+The boneless sort tends to become drier, while bone-in pieces remain juicy and nice.

-- For a saucier recipe like the roasted pork in tomato sauce, I don't mind using boneless pork chops, the fact that they are being cooked in so much sauce keeps them moist and tender, but for these simple oven baked pork chops I prefer the bone-in chops.
+- For a saucier recipe like the roasted pork in tomato sauce, I don't mind using boneless chops, the fact that they are being cooked in so much sauce keeps them moist and tender, but for these simple oven-baked version, I prefer the bone-in version.

 - When cooking pork chops you always have to consider their weight and thickness.
-The chops I get weigh about 200 g/ 7 oz and are about 1,3 cm/ ½ inch thick.
+The slices I get weigh about 200 g/ 7 oz and are about 1,3 cm/ ½ inch thick.

-Making a good rub for pork chops is actually pretty easy, meaning that pork chops can take just about anything.
+- Making a good rub for pork chops is actually pretty easy, meaning that this meat can take just about anything.

-I don't have a strict formula for making this kind of rub pork chops, sometimes I take more garlic, sometimes I go for soy sauce, sometimes I make them sweet, sometimes hot and sometimes just some salt would be enough.
+- I don't have a strict formula for making this kind of rub, sometimes I use more garlic, sometimes I go for soy sauce, sometimes I make them sweet, sometimes hot and sometimes some salt would be enough.

-- Today's oven roasted pork chops are first rubbed with a mixture of olive oil, garlic, cumin, cayenne pepper, sweet paprika and some Worcestershire sauce.
+- Today's oven-roasted pork chops are first rubbed with a mixture of olive oil, garlic, cumin, cayenne pepper, sweet paprika and some Worcestershire sauce.
+(Amazon affiliate links)

 - To that I added a little bit of zest and juice from ½ a lime, just to make things a bit more interesting.